four0four/writeups-public/csawq-2015/rev200-hacking-time.md

 ```

 I didn't really worry about simplifying anything, and just bruteforced the key (each byte was independent of the previous states, so this was very fast).
-Points of note include a few arrays of magic values used to validate the key, they were found just by inspection/more breakpoints.
+Points of note include extracting a few arrays of magic values used to validate the key, these were found by further runtime inspection/more breakpoints.
 The script is in this repo, along with some more images of the process.
 Here's the output:

 ![woot](img/rev200-successful_crack.png)